woocommerce/woocommerce/readme.txt

 == Upgrade Notice ==

 = 2.6.0 =
-2.6 is a major update so it is important that you make backups, and ensure themes and extensions are 2.6 compatible before upgrading.
-Developers should catch up with [the development blog](https://woocommerce.wordpress.com/) to see what has been happening in core.

-Note: 2.6 includes Shipping Zone functionality.
-Please ensure shipping method extensions in particular (e.g. Table Rate Shipping) support 2.6 **before** updating.
+2.6 is a major update.
+It is important that you make backups and ensure themes and extensions are 2.6 compatible before upgrading, in particular shipping method extensions (e.g. Table Rate Shipping) since 2.6 introduces Shipping Zone functionality.
+[Read more here](https://woocommerce.wordpress.com/2016/06/14/say-hello-to-woocommerce-2-6-zipping-zebra/).